cogroo/cogroo4/README.md

           * cogroo-res-[lang]: resources (language models and dictionaries) for language
           * cogroo-ann-[lang]: customization of the framework for language
           * cogroo-gc-[lang]: language specific code and resources for language
+          * cogroo-ruta-[lang]: the new rule engine based on UIMA RUTA
           * cogroo-addon-[lang]: LO|OO addon for language

 Building